Find out who Warren Gatland has selected for the tour of South Africa

 Related: Warren Gatland’s Lions coaching team

 Gatland had originally planned to name 36 players but added an extra one to ensure ‘all bases were covered’.
-There were still big-name omissions, including England forwards Kyle Sinckler and Billy Vunipola as well as Ireland captain Johnny Sexton and lock James Ryan.
+There were still big-name omissions, including England No 8 Billy Vunipola as well as Ireland captain Johnny Sexton and lock James Ryan.

-The Lions squad 2021 features 11 English players, ten Welshman, eight Irishman and eight Scots.
+The Lions squad now features 12 English players, ten Welshman, eight Scots and seven Irishman.
 The tally of Scots is the highest since eight were selected for the 1993 tour to New Zealand.

 Louis Rees-Zammit, 20, is the youngest player in the squad with captain Jones, 35, the oldest.

-Below are the 37 players selected for this year’s Lions tour to South Africa.
+Below are the 37 players selected in the Lions squad 2021 to tour South Africa.

 Josh Adams (21 Apr 1995/Wales/Cardiff Blues/2018 v Scotland/32)